-The total direct cash compensation that we accrued for our directors and executive officers as a group was approximately \$2.0 million for the year ended December 31, 2011, \$2.3 million for the year ended December 31, 2012 and \$2.4 million for the year ended December 31, 2013.
-These amounts include \$0.13 million, \$0.12 million and \$0.14 million that were set aside or accrued to provide for severance and retirement insurance policies in 2011, 2012 and 2013, respectively.
+The total direct cash compensation that we accrued for our directors and executive officers as a group was approximately \$2.7 million for the year ended December 31, 2014.
+These amounts include \$0.14 million that were set aside or accrued to provide for severance and retirement insurance policies in 2014.
 These amounts do not include amounts accrued for expenses related to business travel, professional and business association dues and other business expenses reimbursed to officers.
 We do not have any agreements with our directors who are also officers that provide for benefits upon termination of employment, except for severance payments mandated by Israeli law for all employees employed in Israel.